 The Key Differences Between Blogger and WordPress

-Whether you’re creating a personal or business blog, Blogger and WordPress offer unique advantages.
-Selecting the right platform will boil down to how much flexibility, customization, and ownership you want over your blog.
+Whether you’re creating a personal or business blog, either Blogger or WordPress has unique advantages.
+Selecting the right platform will determine how much flexibility, customization, and ownership you want over your blog.

 Below you’ll find a summary of the key differences between the two platforms.